-The evaporation ponds must be lined with an appropriate HDPE lining to prevent leakage from the ponds
+The oxidation ponds must be lined with an appropriate HDPE lining to prevent leakage from the ponds

-- The Operational Manager will ensure that the linings be regularly inspected to ensure there are no holes, cuts, tears etc. - The installed leak detection systems must be regularly checked. - Appropriate overflow measures must be included, with the overflow held in similar lined ponds - If necessary, the solid waste from the evaporation ponds must be removed when necessary, and appropriately handled and disposed of.
+- The Operational Manager will ensure that the linings be regularly inspected to ensure there are no holes, cuts, tears etc. - Any installed leak detection systems must be regularly checked. - Appropriate overflow measures must be included, with the overflow held in similar lined ponds - If necessary, the solid waste from the evaporation ponds must be removed when necessary, and appropriately handled and disposed of.
 Any permits, authorisations etc. that may need to be obtained for the removal and disposal of the waste must be obtained before. - Records must be kept of waste removal from site.
-These should indicate who is removing this waste and to where. - The Operational Manager is to ensure visual monitoring of all other waste handling on site on a regular basis.
+These should indicate who is removing this waste and to where. - The Operational Manager is to ensure visual monitoring of all other waste handling on site on a regular basis. - The de-sludging of anaerobic ponds poses special challenges.
+A new pond should be ready for use prior to the de-sludging operation.
+The pond in need of maintenance should be allowed to properly dry out before the sludge is removed.
+Sludge should preferably not be disposed of in the direct Hakskeenpan catchment area, but should be moved elsewhere so that there is no chance left for any of it to move into Hakskeenpan during floods. - Given the ecological realities, treated sewage effluent should preferably not be used for irrigation of crops in the Hakskeenpan catchment area.
+The effluent should rather be allowed to evaporate from a pond designed for this purpose.
+The very high evaporation rate of the Kalahari Desert would aid the process.